denk0403/denk0403.github.io/_posts/2023-6-2-scroll-animations.md

 {% include html/2-path_scroll_animation/demo1.html %}

-In general, the strategy is to use the [`offset-path`](https://developer.mozilla.org/en-US/docs/Web/CSS/offset-path) style property with the [`url()`](https://developer.mozilla.org/en-US/docs/Web/CSS/url) CSS function to reference the SVG path to follow.
-In this case specifically, you would set it to `url(#my_path)`.
-And then in your `@keyframes` (I called it `offsetDistance`), simply transition from [`offset-distance: 0%;`](https://developer.mozilla.org/en-US/docs/Web/CSS/offset-distance) to `offset-distance: 100%;`.
+In general, the modern strategy is to use [CSS motion paths](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_motion_path).
+Specifically, we can use the [`offset-path`](https://developer.mozilla.org/en-US/docs/Web/CSS/offset-path) style property with the [`url()`](https://developer.mozilla.org/en-US/docs/Web/CSS/url) CSS function to reference the SVG path for the image to follow.
+For example, in the code above, you would set `offset-path: url(#my_path)`.
+And then in your `@keyframes` (which I called `offsetDistance`), simply transition from [`offset-distance: 0%;`](https://developer.mozilla.org/en-US/docs/Web/CSS/offset-distance) to `offset-distance: 100%;`.

+To drive the animation, rather than designating a duration, we must specify the [`animation-timeline`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-timeline).
 However, the method of attaching a scroll-driven timeline to your animation depends largely on the structure of your page and precisely where the path is located on the page.
 Namely, there are two cases.

 ## Case 1: The path spans the entire scroll container

 This is the simple case.
-We can associate a scroll timeline with the animation using [`animation-timeline: scroll();`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-timeline/scroll), which references the block axis of the nearest ancestor scroll container.
+We associate a scroll timeline with the animation using the [`scroll()`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-timeline/scroll) CSS function, which references the block axis of the nearest ancestor scroll container.
 And then we set the animation on the image element using `animation: offsetDistance linear;`.

 Make sure to also set the initial position of the image to `(0,0)` of the [offset parent](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/offsetParent) via `position: absolute` and `inset: 0`.
 All together, the code should look something like this: